Failure to Launch Life Coaching

-While Forte Strong encompasses aspects of both mentoring and coaching for the young men who attend, the aim is to improve the life-skills of each student to the level of independence.
-Forte Strong coaches have mastered the skills of independent living, which makes it possible for them to model and teach life-skills.
+While Forte Strong’s program encompasses aspects of both mentoring and coaching for the young men who attend, the aim is to improve the life skills of each student to the level of independence.
+Forte Strong coaches have mastered the skills of independent living, which makes it possible for them to model and teach life skills to struggling young men.
 Coaches have also mastered the techniques of communicating and teaching those skills to those who are struggling to establish their identity and independence.
 Our coaches are able to relate to our students and form a meaningful relationship that allows the students to trust their coach and be willing and eager to learn from them.

-Each student is different; on one hand students arrive at Forte Strong, ready to learn and willing to make the effort to master independent living skills, while on the other hand others arrive unwilling to learn, hoping to continue down the path of least resistance.
-The work that a Forte Strong coach does depends on the needs of the student.
-Students who insist on wandering down the path of least resistance, are given the therapeutic space they need to learn important lessons about choices and consequences.
-When those students realize they need to stop wandering and start building living skills, then coaches can help them develop those skills.
+Each student is different; some students arrive at Forte Strong, ready to learn and willing to make the effort to master independent living skills, while others arrive unwilling to learn, hoping to continue down the path of least resistance.
+The work that a Forte Strong life coach does depends on the needs of the young man.
+Students who insist on wandering down the path of least resistance are given the therapeutic space they need to learn important lessons about choices and consequences.
+When those students realize they need to stop wandering and start building living skills, only then can our coaches help them develop those skills.
 Young men who come to Forte Strong prepared to change and grow benefit from our life coaching much earlier, but regardless of where your son is at, with the support of a coach, he can make profound changes.

 Young men who have failed to take on the responsibilities of adulthood may look mature, but they haven’t matured internally.
 Young men in this situation are skilled at disguising their immaturity to avoid the difficult and oft-times emotionally painful task of acquiring the skills of the mature adult.
 As a result, they avoid performance where performance would expose them to their lack of skills.
 Coaching is about helping others improve performance; where a student refuses to perform or will not acknowledge a need to improve, a coach cannot be effective.

 Regardless of the skill or experience level of the student, a Forte Strong life coach is there to coach him every step of the way… through the good and the bad; through the victories and the challenges.
-6 to 9 months down the road, parents are over-joyed at the progress their son has made and excited to see him take the next big step toward adulthood outside the safe harbor of Forte Strong.
+6 to 9 months down the road, parents are overjoyed at the progress their son has made and excited to see him take the next big step toward adulthood outside the safe harbor of Forte Strong.
 All of this is made possible through the work of the coaches at Forte Strong.